Online Prediction of Switching Graph Labelings with Cluster Specialists: Switching Specialists

-is analogous to a binary tree.
-We have the following approximation property for $\BTB_n := \BTB_{1,n}$, \begin{proposition} The basis $\BTB_{n}$ is complete.
-Furthermore, for any labeling $\bu\in\{-1,1\}^n$ there exists a covering set $\cC_{\bu} \subseteq \BTB_{n}$ such that $|\cC_{\bu}| \le 2 (\cutS+1) \lceil\log_2 \frac{n}{2}\rceil$ for $n>2$. \end{proposition} From a computational perspective the binary tree structure ensures that there are only $\Theta(\log n)$ specialists active per trial, leading to an exponential speed-up in prediction.
+From a computational perspective the binary tree structure ensures that there are only $\Theta(\log n)$ specialists active per trial, leading to an exponential speed-up in prediction.
 A similar set of specialists were used for obtaining adaptive-regret bounds in~\citep{DGS15,KOWW17}.
-In that work the ``binary tree'' structure is over the time dimension (trial sequence) whereas in this work the binary tree is over the space dimension (graph) and a fixed-share update is used to obtain adaptivity over the time dimension.\footnote{An interesting open problem is to try to find good bounds and time-complexity with sets of specialists over {\em both} the time and space dimensions.}
+In that work however the ``binary tree'' structure is over the time dimension (trial sequence) whereas in this work the binary tree is over the space dimension (graph) and a fixed-share update is used to obtain adaptivity over the time dimension.\footnote{An interesting open problem is to try to find good bounds and time-complexity with sets of specialists over {\em both} the time and space dimensions.}

-Similarly to \BAY\ in section~\ref{sec:bayes}, the \SCS\ algorithm employs a \textit{conservative} update, that is, the specialists' weights are only updated on trials on which the algorithm makes a mistake.
-Again the motivation for this is that the conservative updating reduces the usual $\log{T}$ term induced by a fixed-share update to a $\log{\log{T}}$ term in the bounds given in Corollary~\ref{co:ss}.

-In the coming corollary we will give our bound for switching graph labelings.
-The bound is smooth as the cost per switch will be measured with a Hamming-like divergence $H$ on the ``cut'' edges between successive labelings, defined as\VD
+In the corollary that follows we will exploit the fact that by making the algorithm \textit{conservative} we may reduce the usual $\log{T}$ term in the mistake bound induced by a fixed-share update to $\log{\log{T}}$.
+A conservative algorithm only updates the specialists' weights on trials on which a mistake is made.
+Furthermore the bound given in the following corollary is \textit{smooth} as the cost per switch will be measured with a Hamming-like divergence $H$ on the ``cut'' edges between successive labelings, defined as